Secure Passwords

 30-day money-back guarantee

 NordPass, the password manager brought to you by the same people behind NordVPN, made an excellent first impression with its generous free version.
-This doesn't have any data set limits, making it possible to save an unlimited number of passwords without paying a cent.
+This doesn't have any data set limits, allowing anyone to save an unlimited number of passwords at no cost.

-Apart from that, NordPass has an elegant user interface, reliable autofill, and well-functioning data import features.
+Apart from that, NordPass has an elegant user interface, reliable autofill, and good data import features.

 Review